ArtificialQualia/PyEveLiveDPS/README.md

 # PyEveLiveDPS
 PyEveLiveDPS (PELD) is a live DPS calculator and grapher for EVE Online

-It currently has the ability to track the following:
+It has the ability to track the following:
 - Outgoing and Incoming DPS
 - Outgoing and Incoming Shield/Armor/Hull Logistics
 - Outgoing and Incoming Cap transfers